KatharaFramework/Docker-Images/README.md

 This repository contains `Dockerfile`s used to build Kathará images.
 A list of the Docker images we provide can be found at [this page](https://hub.docker.com/u/kathara/) in the Docker Hub.
 Images are built both with `docker build` and with `docker buildx` for multi-architecture support.
-Currently our images are based on Debian 11 and are compiled for `amd64` and `arm64`.
+Currently, our images are based on Debian 12 and are compiled for `amd64` and `arm64`.
 If you need images based on other Linux distributions, feel free to create a PR with other Dockerfiles.

 Currently available images are: